-Preliminary microdata and estimates from MRIP's general surveys (i.e., the APAIS, FES, and FHS) are published approximately 45 days after the end of each wave (April 15, June 15, August 15, October 15, December 15, and February 15).
+Preliminary microdata and cumulative estimates from MRIP's general surveys (i.e., the APAIS, FES, and FHS) are published approximately 45 days after the end of each wave (April 15, June 15, August 15, October 15, December 15, and February 15).
 Final microdata and estimates from these surveys are published on or around April 15 of the following year.

-Note: Once NOAA Fisheries' Recreational Fishing Survey and Data Standards are fully implemented, cumulative estimates will be published instead of two-month wave estimates, beginning with the first survey administration of the survey year.
-These cumulative estimates will be released following the publication schedule described above.
 Data users who choose to create non-standard wave-level estimates may do so using MRIP's public-use microdata (see Section 2.1) and custom domain analysis programs (see Section 5).